ErikKalkoken/evebuddy/README.md

 - **Character monitor**: Check current information about each of your characters:
   - Assets: Browse through your assets at all your locations
   - Clones: Current augmentations, jump clones & jump cooldown timer
+  - Communications: Browse through all communications
   - Mails: Browser through all mails
-  - Communications: Browse through all communications
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
   - Wallet: Wallet and market Transactions

 - **Corporation monitor**: Check current information about each of your corporations: (depending on their roles)
+  - Assets: Browse and search corporation assets
+  - Industry: See running and historic indy jobs
   - Members: List of current corporation members
-  - Industry: See running and historic indy jobs
   - Structures: List of all corporation structures with current fuel status, state and potential timers
   - Wallets: Wallet, market transactions and balances for corporation wallets